4 UK Secure Solutions for Effective Construction Site Security

 What are some common security risks in construction environments?

 Common security risks include theft of materials, unauthorised access, and safety hazards, particularly in vulnerable areas like open access points and poorly lit sections.
+Recent data shows that building crime has surged by 67%, with thefts often occurring between 8 PM and 5 AM.

 How can site evaluations help improve security?

 Conducting a thorough walkthrough of the site can help pinpoint vulnerable areas that may attract criminal activity, allowing for targeted security measures to be implemented.
+These overlooked spots can become hotspots for theft if not properly addressed.

 What insights can be gained from reviewing historical data?